fineanmol/plant-tree/README.md

-🌱 Updated on Tue, 07 Oct 2025 06:45:31 GMT
+🍀 Updated on Tue, 07 Oct 2025 13:31:18 GMT

-> "Truth can only be found in one place: the code."
+> "The best error message is the one that never shows up."